Plugins import strategies

 This strategy enables you to import plugins as is.

-After you import data using this strategy, we recommend that you manually upgrade plugins.
+After you import data using this strategy, manually upgrade plugins.
 For details, see Load and upgrade plugins.

 Tip: To verify that a plugin uses the latest Groovy version, open the plugin's info.xml file and check that the